A multilevel Monte Carlo algorithm for SDEs driven by countably dimensional Wiener process and Poisson random measure: Multilevel Monte Carlo method

-The general idea for the proof of complexity bounds for the multilevel Monte Carlo method consists of a few repeatable steps.
+The general idea for the proof of complexity bounds for the MLMC method consists of a few repeatable steps.
 To establish the parameters of an algorithm, first, we try to find values for which the upper error bound $\varepsilon>0$ is attained.
 The parameters depend on $\varepsilon.$ It usually starts with parameter $L$ since it determines the upper bound for the bias of an estimator which is entirely determined by the convergence rate of the numerical scheme and not by the method itself (see inequality \eqref{bias_bound}).
 Next, we proceed with the number of summands $K_l$ which affects the estimator's variance.
 Finally, having obtained concrete parameters' values for which the upper error bound is attained, we check the corresponding complexity of an algorithm in terms of $\varepsilon$ (upper bound for the $L^2(\Omega)$ error).

 In the next part of this paper, we provide a theorem that addresses the complexity upper bound for the multilevel algorithm in setting \eqref{main_equation}.
-As expected, the cost turns out to highly depend on the $\delta$ function.
-Nevertheless, in the general case, the dependence corresponds to the exponent of a possibly unknown constant.
-To investigate input data for which the impact of the exponent can be mitigated, we introduce the following family of classes for the inverse of $\delta.$
+As expected, the cost highly depends on $\delta$ sequence.
+In the general case, the dependence relates to the exponent of a possibly unknown constant.
+Nevertheless, the impact of the exponent can be mitigated in the following family of classes for the inverse of $\delta.$

 \begin{definition} We define the following family of classes

 which is parametrized by $x_0 >0.$ The class $\mathcal{G}_{x_0}$ is further called the class of positive log-decreasing functions.
 For the sake of brevity, if function $g$ is defined on a domain broader than $(0, x_0),$ by condition $g \in \mathcal{G}_{x_0}$ we usually mean $g|_{(0,x_0)} \in \mathcal{G}_{x_0}.$ \end{definition}